 TRANSFERRED TO REGIONAL STAFF:

 LT Dave Witte is a training officer for us and was the units previous CO for three years.
-He travels from Bloomington for drill weekends to serve with us.
 His two sons were in the unit and one is currently deployed with the US Navy.